laravel/docs/queries.md

         ['email' => 'john@example.com', 'votes' => 0]
     );

 > {note} When using PostgreSQL the `insertGetId` method expects the auto-incrementing column to be named `id`.
-If you would like to retrieve the ID from a different "sequence", you may pass the column name as the second parameter to the `insertGetId` method.
+If you would like to retrieve the ID from a different "sequence," you may pass the column name as the second parameter to the `insertGetId` method.

 <a name="updates"></a>
 ## Updates